Scalable Multi-Agent Reinforcement Learning through Intelligent Information Aggregation: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We introduced InforMARL, a novel architecture that uses GNNs for scalable multi-agent reinforcement learning.
 We showed that having just local observations as states is not enough for standard MARL algorithms to learn meaningful policies.
 Along with this, we also showed that albeit na{\"i}vely concatenating state information about all the entities in the environment helps to learn good policies, they are not transferable to other scenarios with a different number of entities than what it was trained on.
 InforMARL is able to learn transferable policies using standard MARL algorithms using just local observations and an aggregated neighborhood information vector.
 Furthermore, it has better sample complexity than other standard MARL algorithms that use global observation.
+We demonstrated these findings for four environments with different navigation tasks: \emph{target}, \emph{coverage}, \emph{formation}, and \emph{line}.
 Future work will include the introduction of more complex (potentially adversarial) dynamic obstacles in the environment and adding a safety guarantee layer for the actions of the agents to avoid collisions.
 Additionally, the use of InforMARL for curriculum learning and transfer learning to different environments is a topic of ongoing research.